samraj1980/NLP-Based-Document-Classification/README.md

    #### Apply Ensemble Algorithm:
       1. Perform an ensemble of all 3 model predictions and the mode function was applied to get the prediction arrived at by majotiy           of the models.
 This step is performed to improve the accuracy of the classification.

-   #### Apply Lematization Algorithm:
+   #### Apply Lemmatization Algorithm:
       1. The model removes all URLs, @ references and Hashtags from the twitter message.
       2. Leverages the NLP libary Spacy which loads the en_core_web_sm library for further processing.
 Using spacy the modules extracts          the situational context from the tweet focussing on entities (NORP, Faciltiy, Org, GPE, LOC, EVENT, DATE, TIME) and numbers.
  ## Storing processed Tweets in Azure:
-      1. After the tweets are processed, classified, lematized they are stored in an Azure database for downstream processing.
+      1. After the tweets are processed, classified, lemmatized they are stored in an Azure database for downstream processing.

 The processed tweets are stored in Azure database on a real time basis.
 The Tableau Online visualization extracts the relevant information from the Azure SQL server and displays the crisis gradient information on a choropleth Map providing real time information on ongoing crisis and developing crisis for relevant stakeholders.

-## Visualization Dashboard:
+## E. Visualization Dashboard:

 <table>
   <tr>